-- The State Treasurer operates as the central chief fiscal officer and banker of monies collected by Idaho. - The Treasurer is responsible for managing more than seven (7) billion dollars. - The Treasurer's Office also acts as the state's bank, receiving all monies. - The Office invests idle state monies and funds for local government and state agencies. - The Idaho State Treasurer's Office also administers the Idaho Millennium Fund, Idaho Unclaimed Property, Idaho Bond Bank, and the Idaho College Savings Program.
+- The State Treasurer operates as the central chief fiscal officer and banker of monies collected by Idaho. - The Treasurer is responsible for managing more than twelve (12) billion dollars. - The Treasurer's Office also acts as the state's bank, receiving all monies. - The Office invests idle state monies and funds for local government and state agencies. - The Idaho State Treasurer's Office also administers the Idaho Millennium Fund, Idaho Unclaimed Property, Idaho Bond Bank, and the Idaho College Savings Program.

-Attorney General Lawrence G. Wasden
+Attorney General Raúl R. Labrador

-Lawrence Wasden is Idaho's 32nd Attorney General.
-He was elected to his fifth term in November 2018, and is the longest serving attorney general in the state's history.
+Raúl R. Labrador is Idaho's 33rd Attorney General.
+He was elected to his first term on November 8th, 2022.